Why Is Grammar Important For Children To Learn?

 The Britannica Dictionary defines grammar as the “rules of a language governing the sounds, words, sentences, and other elements, as well as their combination and interpretation”.
 In other words, grammar allows us to effectively communicate with others and share information, ideas, thoughts, opinions and arguments clearly.

-Whether your child is writing a new piece of work or trying to verbalize an idea, thought or opinion, knowing correct English grammar will definitely help them to get all their points across effectively.
-The use of correct grammar rules will ensure that the readers of the piece understand exactly what your child is trying to explain, describe or argue!
+Whether your child is writing a new piece of work or trying to verbalize an idea, thought or opinion, knowing correct English grammar will help them to get all their points across effectively.
+The use of correct grammar rules will ensure that readers of the piece understand exactly what your child is trying to explain, describe or argue!

 Good grammar shows care and interest for the topic at hand

-If your child writes adhering to all the right English grammar principles, they implicitly demonstrate interest and care for the topic at hand.
+If your child writes adhering to all the appropriate English grammar principles, they implicitly demonstrate interest and care for the topic at hand.
 It also shows respect and consideration for their readers, including teachers and fellow peers who may be asked to read and provide feedback on their work.

 Additionally, good grammar saves time and is a very easy way of making a piece of writing more digestible for whoever is reading it, as there won’t be a need for re-reads or reflection.

-When a piece is well written, it instantly suggests that the author is passionate, and knowledgeable about the themes explored, which in turn exudes a sense of confidence and care for the theme of the piece.
+When a piece is well-written, it instantly suggests that the author is passionate, and knowledgeable about the themes explored, which in turn exudes a sense of confidence and care for the theme of the piece.

 Children writing together